chelpercode/local-mean-time-calculator/README.md

-# local-mean-time-calculator
+# mean-solar-time-calculator

-Calculating the Local Mean Time of A Birthday and Birthtime From the Documented Birthtime
+Calculating the Mean Solar Time of A Birthday and Birthtime From the Documented Birthtime

 **Note:** The comments were added after the fact, so there might be single occurences in which they are not 100% accurate.
 They should still end up being helpful though